Uncontested Divorce – What Happens on Court Day?

 More Questions About Uncontested Divorce?

-Nazli Williams, director at Patton Williams Attorneys and co-author of What You Should Know Before Filing for Divorce (2020 edition) is an admitted attorney of the High Court of South Africa, specializing in Divorce and Family Law matters.
+Nazli Williams, director at Patton Williams Attorneys and co-author of What You Should Know Before Filing for Divorce (2020 edition) is an admitted attorney of the High Court of South Africa, specialising in Divorce and Family Law matters.
 Her fields of interest include Divorce Law, Family Law, Domestic Violence Law and International Divorce Law.
 Her vision is to demystify Family Law processes, helping good people in plain language and with great technology, to achieve remarkable results.